Bharath371/Land-Reclamation-and-Population-Density-Estimation-for-Singapore-using-Remote-Sensing/README.md

 # Land-Reclamation-and-Population-Density-Estimation-for-Singapore-using-Remote-Sensing
 Course project for MECE E4520 : Data Science for Mechanical Systems

+**NOTE**

+The files "Landsat8_image_processing_initial_experimentation.ipynb" and "Landsat_Image_processing_final_experiments.ipynb" files are very large and hence cannot be previewed.
+Please download the .ipynb files or the .html files of the same to view them.

 Land Reclamation analysis is done by operating on Landsat images to extract information to keep track of Land area of Singapore (SG) over the years.

 The Total land area is extracted from Landsat 8 images of Singapore for 2013 to 2020 and the data for 1960 to 2012 is taken from https://data.gov.sg/.